Seatis/my-teaching-materials/team-project/gitinder/api-spec.md

 - Page [integer, optional]

 #### Response
-- if X-GiTinder-token header parameter is provided and not empty, return with a list of `Profile` objects
+- if X-GiTinder-token header parameter is provided and not empty, return with a list of `Profile` objects (the same as the `GET /profile` endpoint returns)
 - a `count` field that shows how many profiles are in the returned list
 - an `all` field that shows how many profiles are available
 - if `page` is not provided the list should contain the first 10 profiles